Squad Aegis

 Configuration:

-• player_id (required) - Player ID (Steam ID or player name) to ban
+• player_id (required) - Player ID (Steam ID, EOS ID, or player name) to ban

 • duration (required) - Ban duration in days (0 = permanent)